 'No excuses' mentality drives Notre Dame safety DJ Brown beyond father's loss to long-awaited homecoming

-From 2007-2016, Notre Dame’s senior safety would attend one or two games a year with his father, who shared a pair of season tickets with a Kappa Alpha Psi fraternity brother.
+From 2007-2016, Notre Dame’s senior safety would attend one or two games a year with his father, who had a pair of season tickets.

 “Whenever he had a free ticket, I would get a chance to go, which was awesome,” Brown said.
 “Whenever his friend couldn’t make it, he would bring me along, which was always cool.”